 John is an award-winning author whose writings have earned the Nautilus Award, the Axiom Business Book Award (Gold Medal), and Taiwan’s Golden Book Award for Innovation.
-His books are published in more than twenty languages and have sold more than 2 million copies.
+His books are published in more than two dozen languages and have sold more than 2 million copies.
 He is coauthor of the international bestseller The Go-Giver (with Bob Burg), the New York Times bestsellers The Red Circle (with Brandon Webb) and Flash Foresight (with Daniel Burrus), the USA Today bestseller The Slight Edge (with Jeff Olson), and Take the Lead with Betsy Myers, which was named Best Leadership Book of 2011 by Tom Peters and the Washington Post.

 He is married to Ana Gabriel Mann and considers himself the luckiest mann in the world.